12 January 2019| Articles

 Thorsten Herdan of Federal Ministry for Economic Affairs and Energy, Germany is giving examples of his country's approach to fair energy transition.
 Germany took the decision that all the new power plants were to be built under a broad participation of everybody - taxpayers, companies, "we decided not exclude people but to involve them more with feed-in tariffs".

-"Designing robust industrial policy framework will allow countries to take the full advantage of the energy transition" said Rabia Ferroukhi, IRENA, while summarizing agency's work on socio-economic benetits.
-She concluded with focus on the importance of fair and just energy transition when really nobodyis left behind.
+"Designing robust industrial policy framework will allow countries to take the full advantage of the energy transition" said Rabia Ferroukhi, IRENA, while summarizing agency's work on socio-economic benefits.
+She added that a fair and just energy transition when really nobody is left behind is of major importance.

 The session on the Socio-economic Benefits of the Energy Transition has just started.
-See IRENA's work on benefits and relate publications.
+See IRENA's work on benefits and related publications.

 Adnan Z. Amin is delivering the Closing Remarks to the session on the geopolitics of energy transformation summarizing countries' interventions.
 "No country is an island" said the Director General strengthening the message that the successful accelerated energy transformation and reaping all its benefits requires cooperation between states.